Overview

 Jenny Lakes shuttle boat

-Hidden Fall and Inspiration Point hikes
+Hidden Falls and Inspiration Point Course Leader-led hikes

 Lunch